Updated on August 8, 2022

-The year 2022 marks a century since the birth of Stan Lee, Marvel superheroes’ creator.
-The Comics book legend was born on December 28, 1922, in New York, to Romanian-born Jewish immigrant parents.
-His real name was Stanley Martin Lieber.
+Comics book legend Stan Lee, Marvel superheroes’ creator, was born on December 28, 1922, in New York, and passed away on November 12, 2018.
+His real name was Stanley Martin Lieber and he came from Romanian-born Jewish immigrant parents.
 When he started writing comic-book scripts, he used the pseudonym “Stan Lee”, which years later he adopted as his legal name.

 To pay tribute to the one who has revolutionized the superhero archetype and was a pioneering force in this niche, we have created the Stan Lee timeline, which highlights important life events and some of his most enduring characters.

-By creating iconic characters such as Spider-Man, Iron Man, Hulk, Thor, the X-Men, Doctor Strange, and Black Panther, not only did he turn the small division of pulp magazines for which he was working into the well-known brand Marvel Comics, but he also contributed to superhero movies becoming the lifeblood of the blockbuster industry.
+By creating iconic characters such as Spider-Man, Iron Man, Hulk, Thor, the X-Men, Doctor Strange, and Black Panther, Stan Lee not only transformed the small division of pulp magazines he was working for into the renowned brand Marvel Comics, but also played a big role in taking superhero movies to the forefront of the blockbuster film industry.

 In collaboration with other artists, Mr. Lee introduced superheroes with a more humane and flawed identity that challenged the standards of the idealistically perfect figures that populated the comics magazines of pre-Marvel era.
 Thus, these figures would struggle with everyday worries like paying rent or wondering about their purpose in life.
 They would have fits of bad temper, melancholy or vanity.